brics-project/brics_code_release/README.md

 ```
 After running, a file `${EXPORTED_FOLDER}/metric.txt` will be dumped that record the LPIPS/PSNR/SSIM metrics.
 Note that, in default, all reconstruction results will be saved.
 Use `--max_save` to specify how many images wil be saved and `--runs` to specify if running repeated for more than one time.
 For more information please refer to the script itself.

-### FID/CLIP-FID/Inception Score
+### FID/CLIP-FID/Inception Score and Generate Images
 Run the following command to test the FID/CLIP-FID/Inception Score.

 ```bash
 python measure_gen_metrics.py --real_data $REAL_IMAGE_PATH --input_folder $GENERATED_IMAGE_PATH --exp_name $EXP_NAME --which_fid [fid,clip_fid]
 ```

-At each run, the script will try to find real statistics cache file under `metrics_cache` folder.
+At each run, the script will try to find real statistics cache file under `metrics_cache` folder (`clean-fid` will find the cache in a different local folder, see this [link](https://github.com/GaParmar/clean-fid/blob/main/cleanfid/features.py#L61-L69)).
 If it cannot find it, it will calculate that.
 After running, a file `metrics_cache/${EXP_NAME}_metric_result.txt` will be dumped.

-You can also generated samples while calculating metrics by providing `--network_ae` and `--network_diff`.
+You can also generate samples while calculating metrics by providing `--network_ae` and `--network_diff`.
 For more options, please refer to the script itself.

 ### Precision/Recall Score

-We modified the [third-party implementation](https://github.com/youngjung/improved-precision-and-recall-metric-pytorch/tree/master) by python multiprocessing and [CuPy](https://github.com/cupy/cupy) to solve the memory hungary issue in the original implementation. **You need first install CuPy**.
-Note that since we would spawn multiple processes where CuPy is used, there will be multiple VGG network being copied and running.
-Please decrease the variable `$PR_PROCESS_NUM`.
-Run following command to calculate the precision/recall score.
+We modified the original [third-party implementation](https://github.com/youngjung/improved-precision-and-recall-metric-pytorch/tree/master) by python multiprocessing and [CuPy](https://github.com/cupy/cupy) to solve the memory hungary issue in the original implementation (although you may still need > 32GB memory.). **You need to first install CuPy**.
+Note that since we would spawn multiple processes where CuPy is used, there will be multiple VGG network being copied and run.
+Please decrease the variable `$PR_PROCESS_NUM` if you find you have exceeded GPU memory limitation.
+Run the following command to calculate the precision/recall score.

 ```bash
 PR_PROCESS_NUM=4 python improved_precision_recall.py $REAL_IMAGE_PATH $GENERATED_IMAGE_PATH